by Dr. Lawrence Wilson

 ALCOHOLISM IN SLOW OXIDIZERS

-These people often have a chronic low blood sugar.
+These people often have chronic low blood sugar.
 They may enjoy using alcohol to give them a lift.
-Alcohol can provide an easily-metabolized alternative fuel for their bodies.
+Alcohol provides an easily-metabolized alternative fuel for their bodies.

 CANDIDA ALBICANS INFECTION

 all have some degree of infection in the intestines with Candida Albicans,

 a common yeast organism.
 The infection may not produce any recognizable

 symptoms, so it is often a hidden condition.
 Read about it by clicking on the link above.

 A healthy body resists yeast overgrowth.
-However, if one eats sugar, excessive carbohydrates in the diet or alcohol, the yeast organisms survive and grow.
+However, if one eats sugar, excessive carbohydrates or drinks alcohol, the yeast organisms survive and grow.
 Nutritional imbalances involving copper also impair the body’s natural ability to recognize and kill candida and other yeasts in the intestines.

 Candida albicans overgrowth is a key to understanding alcoholism.
 The yeast itself produces a small quantity of alcohol as part of its metabolic processing of sugar.
 It is the same process that is used to make wine, beer and other fermented beverages.

-However, for the alcoholic, extra alcohol production spells loads of trouble.
+However, for the alcoholic, extra alcohol production spells trouble.
 It helps perpetuate strong cravings.
 It also produces chemicals that are highly toxic to the body, including alcohol and acetaldehyde.
 These further impair liver activity and further slow one’s healing process.

 People with candida overgrowth are slightly inebriated all the time.
 They may stop drinking, but their internal alcohol production continues, especially if they eat a diet with any sugars in it, including fruit.
 Too much starch and other complex carbohydrates in the diet also predisposes one to yeast problems.

 Thus, even if one does not drink, a person often continues to experience some of the effects of alcohol intoxication including fatigue, irritability and alcohol and sugar cravings.
 This can seriously interfere with recovery efforts.